- UNC Maintains Tree Campus USA Designation

 UNC President Andy Feinstein said that holding tuition flat

 was the right call, and trustees were in full support.
 Trustee Steven Jordan noted the effort to “ameliorate the effect on students” given the impact of the coronavirus pandemic.
-Outgoing Student Trustee Malaika Michel-Fuller added that “it sends a really positive message to the students that their financial well-being is of importance to UNC.”
+An outgoing Student Trustee added that “it sends a really positive message to the students that their financial well-being is of importance to UNC.”

 - State Reauthorizes UNC Teacher Education Programs